-To send the content for translation in Semantix, please ensure that you have the following plugins installed on your website:
+To send content for translation to Semantix, install the following plugins on your website:

 - WPML Multilingual CMS – the core plugin